kjmjonline/go-minor/README.md

         log.Fatal(err)
     }

-    // At this point we can log using the zerolog global logger log.Print(
+    log.Print(
-        "at this point we can log using the global zerolog logger", )
+        "At this point we can log using the global zerolog logger", )

     ...